oyama/pico-littlefs-usb/README.md

 The demo operates as follows:

 - Each time the BOOTSEL button is clicked, the number of clicks is added to the `SENSOR.TXT` file in the littlefs file system.
-- When the BOOTSEL button on the Pico is clicked for the first time, it starts as a USB stick.
 - When the Pico is connected to the host PC via USB, it will be mounted as a read-only USB flash drive with a FAT12 file system.
-- Holding down the BOOTSEL button for 10 seconds will format the littlefs file system.
+- Holding down the BOOTSEL button for 3 seconds will format the littlefs file system.

 ## Build and Installation